Skip to content

 Operator surface

-events = app.list_events(
+events = webhooks.list_events(endpoint="stripe", limit=50)

-invalid = app.list_deliveries(
+invalid = webhooks.list_deliveries(

 endpoint="stripe",